-- A. Maintain a computerized system (driven from the City's budget system) that utilizes the basic concepts and methods used in cost allocation plans.
+- Α. Maintain a computerized system (driven from the City's budget system) that utilizes the basic concepts and methods used in cost allocation plans.

 - B. Fine-tune the methods of cost allocation to ensure the fair and equitable distribution of cost.

 - C. Develop guidelines for the use and maintenance of the plan.

 - 1. Long Range Capital Improvement Plan

-- a.
-Project identification and prioritization
+- Project identification and prioritization

-- b.
-CIP financing plan
+- CIP financing plan b.

-- 2. Rate and fee increases
+- Rate and fee increases 2.

 - 3. Other related and contributing plans and policies

-- a.
-Water Management
+- Water Management a.

-- b.
-Flood Management
+- Flood Management b.

-- c.
+c.
 Parking Management